joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/08/technology/elon-musk-puts-his-own-politics-on-display-on-election-day.html?searchResultPosition=4

 **Hello from COP27**\
-`Frustration and distrust among leaders is high.
+`Frustration and distrust among leaders are high.
 But, for the first time, countries have agreed to discuss funding for climate reparations.`\
 https://nytimes.com/2022/11/08/climate/cop27-egypt-postcard.html?searchResultPosition=5

 **Evelyn de Rothschild, Scion of Banking Dynasty, Dies at 91**\